sfragkoul/synth4bench/README.md

 <div align='justify'> Here follows the list of all scripts and their description:

 ### Main scripts
-`1_synth4bench.sh` - This bash script is the basis of synth4bench workflow.
+`synth_generation_template.sh` - This bash script is the basis of synth4bench workflow.
 It calls NEATv3.3 in order to generate 10 individual synthetic data datasets, create one Merged bam file, performs some preprocess steps before implementing somatic variant calling using GATK-Mutect2, Freebayes, VarDict, VarScan and LoFreq and produces bam report files with the genomic content at certain chromosomal positionsusing bam-readcount.
 Please replace all `path/to/` with desired paths in all commands.

 - Input: fasta reference file

 - Output: fastq files with pair end reads, "golden" bam file and bai index file, "golden" vcf file, Merged bam file, processed bam files and vcf file with all variants that were detected, tsv file with the genomic content

-`2_downstream_analysis_*.R` - This R script compares the variants that a selected caller reported against the ground truth.
+`variant_calling_template.sh` - This R script compares the variants that a selected caller reported against the ground truth.
 Firsty it identifies the variants with 100% Allele Frequency(AF) in the individual bam files and then caclulates their AF in the final Merged bam file.

 - Input:  bam-readcount tsv reports, vcf file from a selected caller

 - Output: tsv file containing information regarding the ground truth variants

-`3_plot_patchwork_*.R` - This R script produces the final Figure of the Benchmarking of a selected caller.
+`S4BR.R` - This R script produces the final Figure of the Benchmarking of a selected caller.

 - Input:  annotated tsv file, ground truth vcf, a selected caller vcf

 - Output: final Figure for the Benchmarking of a selected caller

-`helpers_*.R` - This R script incudes all necessary functions for `02_patchwork_*.R` and  `03_patchwork_*.R` scripts.
+`S4BR_plot.R` - This R script incudes all necessary functions for `02_patchwork_*.R` and  `03_patchwork_*.R` scripts.

-`libraries.R` - This R script incudes all necessary libraries for `02_patchwork_*.R` and `03_patchwork_*.R` scripts.

-*Note that * is one of the following = (Mutect2, Freebayes, VarDict, VarScan, LoFreq).*

 `paper_plots.R` - This R script produces the final Multipanel Figure for the paper.